-If the PHA determines the family has exceeded the over-income limit during an annual or interim reexamination, the PHA must provide written notice to the family of the over-income determination no later than 30 days after the income examination.
-The notice must state that the family has exceeded the over-income limit and continuing to do so for a total of 24 consecutive months will result in the PHA following its continued occupancy policy for over-income families.
-The PHA must afford the family an opportunity for a hearing if the family disputes within a reasonable time the PHA's determination that the family has exceeded the over-income limit.
+If the PHACOC determines the family has exceeded the over-income limit during an annual or interim reexamination, the PHACOC must provide written notice to the family of the over-income determination no later than 30 days after the income examination.
+PHA's initial over-income determination.
+The 24 consecutive month grace period begins on the date the PHA notifies the family (for example, the post date of the notice).

+The notice must state that the family has exceeded the over-income limit and continuing to do so for a total of 24 consecutive months will result in the PHACOC following its continued occupancy policy for over-income families.
+The PHACOC must afford the family an opportunity for a hearing if the family disputes within a reasonable time COC's determination that the family has exceeded the over-income limit.
+However, the 24-month grace period does not restart if required notices do not include grievance rights.
+Exhibits 13-1 and 13-2 provide sample initial notices based on HUD's model notices

-At annual or interim reexamination, if a family's income exceeds the applicable over-income limit, within 10 business days COC will notify the family in writing of the determination and that if the family continues to be over-income for 24 consecutive months, the family will be subject to COC's over-income policies.
+At annual or interim reexamination, if a family's income exceeds the applicable overincome limit, within 10 business days of the determination COC will notify the family in writing of the determination.
+The notice will state-and that if the family continues to be over-income for 24 consecutive months, the family will be subject to COC's over-income policies.
 The notice will state that the family may request a hearing if the family disputes COC's determination in accordance with COC policies in Chapter 14.
+COC will ensure that all notices and communications are provided in a manner that is effective for persons with hearing, visual, and other impairments.

-Second Notice of Over-Income Status [24 CFR 960.507(c)(2)]
+Second Notice of Over-Income Status [24 CFR 960.507(c)(2); Notice PIH 2023-03; Notice PIH 2023-27]